'Kingsman: The Golden Circle' dethrones 'It' with $39M debut

 In its second week of release, Darren Aronofsky's already infamous psychological thriller "mother!" failed to turn the tide.
 The film, made for $30 million, last week became one of the few movies to receive an "F'' CinemaScore on release.
 The horror parable, starring Jennifer Lawrence, slid to sixth place with $3.3 million, bringing its two-week haul to $13.4 million.
 Paramount has proudly defended the film as intentionally divisive, daring filmmaking, the kind seldom produced by major studios.

 The week also saw the first wave of fall awards contenders in specialty release.
-The Billie Jean King-Bobby Riggs drama "Battle of the Sexes," with Emma Stone and Steve Carell; the Boston Marathon bombing survivor tale "Stronger," with Jake Gyllenhaal; and the Judi Dench-led Queen Victoria drama "Victoria & Abdul" all debuted in limited release
+The Billie Jean King-Bobby Riggs drama "Battle of the Sexes," with Emma Stone and Steve Carell; the Boston Marathon bombing survivor tale "Stronger," with Jake Gyllenhaal; and the Queen Victoria drama "Victoria & Abdul," starring Judi Dench, all debuted in limited release.

 Lionsgate's "Stronger" grossed $1.7 million on 574 screens.
 Focus Features' "Victoria & Abdul" scored a per-theater average of $37,933 on four screens, along with a two-week international total of $12.4 million.
 And Fox Searchlight's "Battle of the Sexes" earned $525,000 on 21 screens.